Asciizzz/AsczEngineRT-v0/ReadMe.md

   <small><i>Without vs With Path Tracing</i></small>
 </p>

-###### Keep in mind these examples use relatively low sample-per-pixel(spp) count, so there are pronounced noise and artifacts.
+###### Keep in mind these examples use relatively low sample-per-pixel count, so there are noticable noises and artifacts.

 #### Second Iteration

-- A good way to implement kinda-real-time-path-tracing is by using **Temporal Accumulation**, which averages the result of the previous frame with the current frame to reduce noise and artifacts as long as the camera doesn't move.
+- A good way to implement kinda-real-time-path-tracing is by using **Temporal Accumulation**, with only *sample-per-pixel(spp)*, which averages the result of the previous frame with the current frame to reduce noise and artifacts as long as the camera doesn't move.
 This will *introduces alot of noises and artifacts* at first, but significantly *reduce render time*, allowing the frame to converge to a cleaner image over time, as well as providing a more interactive experience (since you can still kinda move the camera around).

 <p align="center">
   <img src="assets/Demos/PathTracing3.png" alt="Demo Image"/>